Team-Pr0xy/shushjax/readme.md

-# PJAX-Standalone#
+# shushjax #

+Standalone (no jQuery) Headerless Pushstate + AJAX.
+Inspired by the original PJAX, forked from PJAX-Standalone and with pjax-fw ported over.
+The design is loosely based on the original jquery implementation found at: https://github.com/defunkt/jquery-pjax
+This code is licensed under the MIT Licence

+### PJAX-Standalone ###
+Originally by thybag at https://github.com/thybag/PJAX-Standalone
 A standalone implementation of push state AJAX, designed for use on non-JQuery web pages.
-The design is loosely based on the original jquery implementation found at: https://github.com/defunkt/jquery-pjax

-This code is licensed under the MIT Licence.
+### pjax-fw ###
+Originally by JoahG at https://github.com/JoahG/pjax-fw A purely frontend pjax framework, for use without a special backend

+## Why? ##
+Compared to the original PJAX, shushjax offers additional flexibility, performance, and ease of implementation.
+* No server header or special backend requirements means that shushjax can be used on static hosts and CDNs like GitHub pages and S3
+* No jQuery required means that the browser does not need to load and process tens of kilobytes of unused javascript, increasing performance

+## Compatability ##
-This code has been tested in Chrome, Firefox, Opera and IE7,8 and 9.
-PJAX is supported in Chrome, Firefox and Opera, while in IE the fallbacks operate as expected.
+This code should work in in Chrome, Firefox, Opera and IE7,8, 9, and 10+. shushjax is supported in Chrome, Firefox and Opera, while in old IE the fallbacks operate.

-A live version of the demo can be viewed here: http://userbag.co.uk/demo/pjax/

 ### Usage Instructions

-To add pjax to your page, you will need to include the pjax-standalone.js script in to the head of your document.
+To add shushjax to your page, you will need to include the pjax-standalone.js script in to the head of your document.

-Once done, PJAX can be setup in 3 ways.
+Once done, shushjax can be setup in 3 ways.

 #### Option 1
 Give all links a data-pjax attribute specifing where to place the content that gets loaded.: